Beautiful Singing Bowl in Nature

 3. Breathe with the Sound

-- As you inhale slowly, imagine receiving the sound waves into yourself — letting their gentle vibration move through your body and spirit, steadying you as breath and tone flow together.
+• As you inhale slowly, imagine receiving the sound — letting the gentle vibration resonate throughout your body.

-- As you exhale and the tone recedes, imagine your breath dissolving into the quiet — into the soft silence the sound leaves behind, releasing gently into the fading resonance.
+• As you exhale and the tone recedes, imagine your breath dissolving into the fading resonance.

 4. Rest in Quiet